General

 4. Select Yes.

 • The file transfer is started.
-If the file is transferred, a success message and ShortURL where you can download the log is displayed.
+If the file is transferred, a success message and the ShortURL where you can download the log are displayed.

 GPU debug log file types